Saurabhkr952/Advance-stuffs-Devops-Notes-/readme.md

 - Unit 4: [Advanced Kubernetes Deployment Strategies](https://www.f5.com/company/blog/nginx/microservices-march-advanced-kubernetes-deployment-strategies)

-### USE configmap and secrets as as volumemount and use `readOnly: true` to only read from volumes.
+#### USE configmap and secrets as as volumemount and use `readOnly: true` to only read from volumes.
-### and if you use configmap as env variable use `immutable: true` to protects you from accidental (or unwanted) updates that could cause applications outages.
+#### and if you use configmap as env variable use `immutable: true` to protects you from accidental (or unwanted) updates that could cause applications outages.

-### secret rotation - big company use to do it. to make more secure their sensitive information to make it more secure. withing 15-30 days
+#### secret rotation - big company use to do it. to make more secure their sensitive information to make it more secure. withing 15-30 days
-### best use external-secret-operator -----> for store kubernetes secrets.l
+#### best use external-secret-operator -----> for store kubernetes secrets.

-### Aws graviton
+#### Aws graviton
 [AWS GRAVITON](https://www.honeycomb.io/blog/engineering-teams-should-embrace-graviton4)

-### tweak loadbalancer based on latency, input or output, based on topology( geo location) ---> advance project
+#### tweak loadbalancer based on latency, input or output, based on topology( geo location) ---> advance project

-###  When the ingress controller gets configured.
+####  When the ingress controller gets configured.
 It creates a layer 4 loadbalancer in the cloud.
 We need to add the loadbalancer ip address in the domain registrar website to map the domain name and add 'A record'.
 - Every ingress controller only handle layer 7 traffic.
 - Learn about gateway api ---> futureee

-### Cert manager enable https
+#### Cert manager enable https
 - Download ca files
 - Create proxy from clusterissuer/issuer
 - Create certificate request which hits then it signed from the server and then it stored on the secret.
 - Then we have to modify the ingress file to add the secret.

+### DNS RECORDS- A,AAAA,CNAME
 [DNS RECORDS- A,AAAA,CNAME](https://www.whizlabs.com/blog/dns-records/?hl=en-IN)

+### 3 pillars of observaiblity
+- **Metrics, Logs, Traces & Profiling**

+- Let's talk about Traces ---------> specifically opentelemetry(Distributed tracing, vendor agnostic)
+- Instrument in source code with opentelemetry & send traces to collectors.(eg. Jaeger).

+**Benefits:**
+- **performance & Latency optimization & identify bottleneck**: Visualize and monitor the time taken to communicate with services in a distributed system.
+- **Error Tracking**: It captures errors and exceptions within spans, allowing you to see where failures or issues arise. eg.  For example, if a request goes through services A → B → C → D, and an error occurs between B and C, you can easily see and pinpoint this in the trace by visualization.